bibanon/bing-cache-scraper/README.md

 A collection of node.js scripts for scraping Bing.

+### Installation

+Clone to where you want to use it, then `npm install` and you call whatever scripts you want from that directory.

 ## ```site_to_caches.js```

 This script is similar to ```site_to_urls.js``` but instead returns the cached links for results (if available).